IntersectMBO/plutus/docusaurus/docs/adr/adr2.md

 ## Implications

-In summary, we proposed to implement the debugging machine as a coroutine system with "steps".
+In summary, we proposed to implement the debugging machine as a coroutine system with 'steps'.
 This implies that:

-- We have to maintain the CEK machine.
-E.g., we need to check its conformance.
+- We have to maintain the CEK machine (eg, we need to check its conformance)
-- We will add a debugger for our users.
-We can give users more information at each evaluation step.
+- We will add a debugger for our users providing them with more information at each evaluation step
-- We will need to write some tests to ensure that the debugging machine continuously output reasonable information.
+- We will need to write some tests to ensure that the debugging machine continuously outputs reasonable information.